Cozy Peach Kitchen

 Roasted Chickpeas

 • Preheat the oven to 400 degrees F. Add chickpeas to a medium baking sheet.
 Pat chickpeas dry with a paper towel or kitchen towel.
 Drizzle with olive oil and sprinkle with salt.
-Use clean hands to combine.
+Use clean hands or a spatula to combine.

-• Tear or cut bread into 1 inch pieces.
-You need a total of 3 cups of torn bread.
-In a small bowl, whisk together the miso and melted vegan butter.
-Add bread pieces to a large bowl and drizzle the melted butter/miso over the bread, tossing to combine.
+• In a small bowl, whisk together the miso and melted vegan butter.
+Drizzle over the chickpeas and bread, tossing to combine.

 Salad

-• For one large salad: Add romaine to a large salad bowl.
+• For one large salad: Add romaine to a large serving bowl.
 Drizzle with all of the Caesar dressing, tossing to coat.
-Add the croutons, chickpeas and a sprinkle of the cashew Parmesan.
-Garnish each serving with additional cashew parm and a lemon wedge.
+Add the croutons, chickpeas, and freshly grated Parmesan.
+Garnish each serving with additional Parmesan, a lemon wedge, and freshly ground black pepper.

 Video